m0bx/de2-project/README.md

 - **Input controls** (buttons, rotary encoder) - These are used for setting the desired frequency, initiating a search for the next available station, or muting/unmuting current station.
 - **Audio output** (headphone jack) - Serves as the audio output and simultaneously functions as the antenna.

+#### Inputs
+- **Reset button** - Integrated into the rotary encoder; resets the radio system and restores the default frequency.
+- **Rotary encoder** - Used for manual tuning; allows the user to adjust the frequency in 0.1 MHz increments.
+- **Seek up button** - Initiates an automatic scan to find the next available station with sufficient signal strength in the higher frequency range.
+- **Seek down button** - Initiates an automatic scan to find the next available station with sufficient signal strength in the lower frequency range.
+- **Mute button** - Toggles the audio output state (mute/unmute).

+#### Outputs
+- **OLED display** - Visualizes real-time data including the current frequency, RDS information, signal strength (RSSI), volume level, and mute status.
+- **Headphone** - Delivers the audio output from the Si4703 module to the user.

 ---

 ## 1.3 Software Design